 Atmospheric and surface composition of planets and minor bodies

 Scientific and Professional Highlights:

-Asteroid (11803) Turrini has been named after me for my work in the field of planetary sciences and on the NASA mission Dawn.
+Asteroid (11803) Turrini has been named after me in 2017 by the International Astronomical Union (IAU) for my work in the field of planetary sciences and on the NASA mission Dawn.

-- International coordinator of the white paper The ODINUS Mission Concept submitted to the ESA call for ideas for the L2 and L3 missions.
+International coordinator of the white paper The ODINUS Mission Concept submitted to the ESA call for ideas for the L2 and L3 missions in 2013.